brooklynrail/brooklynrail-platform/content/events/2020/07/pen-brush.md

 ---
 title: "Pen + Brush: From Isolation to Revolution to Rebirth and Dissent "
-summary: Artists Lola Flash and Michela Martello and Associate Executive Director Dawn Delikat and Visual Arts Manager & Co-Curator Parker Daley Garcia of Pen + Brush join Curatorial Assistant Nick Bennett of the Brooklyn Rail to discuss the history of the non-profit organization, from its 125-year history, its longstanding commitment to provide a platform to showcase the work of female artists and writers, and its ongoing resiliency in the face of struggles both old and new.
+summary: Artists Lola Flash and Michela Martello and Associate Executive Director Dawn Delikat and Visual Arts Manager & Co-Curator Parker Daley of Pen
+  + Brush join Curatorial Assistant Nick Bennett of the Brooklyn Rail to discuss the history of the non-profit organization, from its 125-year history, its longstanding commitment to provide a platform to showcase the work of female artists and writers, and its ongoing resiliency in the face of struggles both old and new.
 We'll conclude with a poetry reading from Fanny Howe.
 people:
   - person: lola-flash
     event_bio: "Lola Flash uses photography to challenge stereotypes and offer new